Abortion politics, post-Roe, already loom over 2024

 Soha Saghir and her friend Louisa Stoll braved the cold to vote on election night in Pennsylvania, and in a quick interview, made clear why they were there: abortion rights.

 Ms. Saghir and Ms. Stoll, both 2021 graduates of Haverford College, are part of the wave of young voters who helped lift Democrats to a stronger-than-expected performance in this month’s midterms.
-Preliminary exit poll data suggest turnout for voters under 30 approached record levels for a midterm – and abortion was their No. 1 issue.
+Preliminary exit poll data suggests turnout for voters under 30 approached record levels for a midterm – and abortion was their No. 1 issue.
 The spark was the Supreme Court’s June ruling that overturned Roe v.
 Wade and devolved the legal status of abortion rights to the states.

 “I don’t feel super optimistic” about the future of reproductive rights on the national level, says Ms. Saghir, speaking on the Haverford campus, where she and her friend voted.
 But at the very least, the women agree, they can vote to support legal abortion in their state.